CuongMDev/Library-Manager-NQC/README.md

 3. Add analytics to track library usage statistics.
 4. Integrate email notifications for overdue reminders.
 5. Develop a mobile-friendly version.
-6. Add barcode scanning for books and users.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.